 There's an excellent technique.
 (Bible Believers’ Bulletin March 1992, p.
 5) [The technique spoken of is for pastors to ask prospective missionaries about Ruckman.
 If he talks negative, conversation is over.]

 The technique spoken of in that last quoted is approved of, which is cultic, because in the end—for Ruckmanites—it is all about Ruckman!
-A side benefit, however, is that most non-Ruckmanite missionaries would not feel comfortable ending up inadvertently in a Ruckmanite church.
+A side benefit, however, is that non-Ruckmanite missionaries would surely not feel comfortable ending up inadvertently in a Ruckmanite church.